ftdot/EasyTl/README.md

 ❓ <a href="https://github.com/ftdot/EasyTl/README.md#what-is-planning-in-this-project">What is planning in this project?</a>

 ## Usage
-Currently, this version is alpha-test, this means that the project is unstable and haven't full documentation.
+Currently, this version is +-stable version.
+But, you may wait to the stable compiled versions of the **EasyTl-GUI** **v1.4.\***.
-Report any bug if you found there - https://github.com/ftdot/EasyTl/issues
+Report any bug you found there - https://github.com/ftdot/EasyTl/issues

 #### Download the latest version
 Go [there](https://github.com/ftdot/EasyTl/tags) and download the latest version (Source code (zip))

-#### Enter to the directory
-    # cd easytl
+1. Unpack archive to any directory.
+You can also use the git CLI: `$ git clone --depth 1 --branch <LATEST TAG> https://github.com/ftdot/easytl`
+2. Open terminal in the directory `easytl-cli` (if you at the linux, if your platform is windows, open this directory)

 ### Setup
 To work with the EasyTl you must install required packages and run it by the python 3.11+.